Jessica sat on a bench looking up at an apple tree. Rodney stood up. “My brain is fried. Jessica, what would you like to see next?”

 “Well, most of what you wanted to see is pretty close.
-Let’s save the vehicles until you want to venture out a bit more.
+Let’s save the vehicles until you are a bit more um-” He struggled to find the right word, “stable.
 So how about we check out some of that automation?”

 “That sounds good.
 Since we are thinking about food, maybe we should start there.”